Dragonfly has three weekly DBT Skills groups that are run virtually on Zoom.

 We require that all members complete intake paperwork before joining.
 Group members will also be required to schedule a consultation with the therapist leading the group they are joining prior to their first group session.
 Our administrative team will help you get this consultation scheduled.

-Group meetings are held via telehealth on the platform Doxy.
+Group meetings are held via telehealth on Zoom.
 Group members will need to have access to the internet and a computer/phone in order to attend meetings.
-Our DBT Skills Group workbook is provided to members in a digital format for free, but interested group members are able to purchase a paper copy of the workbook if they want.
+Our DBT Skills Group workbook is provided to members in a digital format for free, but interested group members are able to purchase a paper copy of the workbook if they prefer to fill in the worksheets by hand.
 If you are interested in purchasing a physical copy of the workbook, please let our administrative team know!

 Group members are asked to refrain from missing group sessions unless there is an unavoidable reason not to.
 If group members miss 3 sessions in a row within a module, they will be asked to take a break from attending the group until the start of a new module.
 This is to encourage consistency and decrease disruption within the group.